numbbo/coco/docs/coco-doc/source/index.rst

    is more meaningful.

- - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not literally aggregate runtimes (which are literally define only when |t| was hit).
-They aggregate however time data to supplement missing runtime values, see also [BBO2016perf]_.
+ - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not literally aggregate runtimes (which are literally defined only when |t| was hit).
+They aggregate, however, time data to supplement missing runtime values, see also [BBO2016perf]_.

 .. |ERT| replace:: ERT
 .. |ECDF| replace:: ECDF
+.. |ECDFs| replace:: ECDFs

 General Code Structure
 ===============================================